Doing Public History

 A brief look at how history became academic

 By the end of the 19th century, Leopold von Ranke had come to represent a new way of studying the past.
 History was treated as a scientific discipline, taught in universities and grounded in archives, evidence, and method.
+He asked historians to show the past ‘as it actually happened’.
 This approach gave history authority, but it also encouraged faith in objectivity and clear historical causality.
-That confidence was soon questioned.
+Historians began to insert footnotes as evidence.
+This confidence in factual evidence as the core of history was soon questioned.
 Friedrich Nietzsche warned that excessive reliance on history could drain life of meaning and power.
-He challenged linear causality and moral certainty.
-These ideas influenced later historians such as Marc Bloch, who argued for a broader history attentive to long-term social and economic processes.
-In The Historian’s Craft, Bloch helped shape the Annales tradition, which moved history beyond events and rulers toward everyday life and deeper structures.
+He challenged linear causality.
+He argued that history based on recorded evidence simplifies reality into clean narratives, but real life is far more complex.
+These ideas influenced later historians such as Marc Bloch, who argued for a long-term social and economic processes.
+In The Historian’s Craft, Bloch helped shape the Annales tradition, which moved history beyond events and rulers, toward everyday life and climate.

+Despite the Annales intervention, much of the academic history remained under Rankean influence.
+Historians still relied heavily on archives and primary sources.
 Over time, a gap developed between academic history and popular audiences.
 This gap is often described as the “ivory tower.”
-While historians refined their methods, the public continued to consume history elsewhere.
+So, while historians refined their methods, the public continued to consume history elsewhere.
 Public history emerges at this point.
 It is an effort to rebuild the broken connection between historical knowledge and public life.

 What public history does

 Public history does not reject academic rigour.
 It depends on it.
 Good public history is based on careful research and evidence.
 What changes is the way history is communicated and shared.
-Public historians think about audiences.
+Public historians think about audiences and everyday experience of the common people.
 They think about language.
 They think about memory, emotion, and experience.
 They ask how people make sense of the past in their own lives.
-A museum exhibition, for example, must speak to children and adults.
-To tourists and local residents.
-To people who may never have studied history formally.
-This requires clarity, sensitivity, and ethical responsibility.
+A museum exhibition, for example, speaks to children, tourists and common people who may never have studied history formally.

 Public history also challenges the idea that memory and history are opposites.
 Memory is not simply false.
 History is not purely objective.
 People remember the past through personal experience.
 Communities remember through shared stories.
 These memories shape how historical events are understood.
 Public history pays attention to this interaction.
 Listening to local memories can reveal tensions.
 Official narratives may differ from lived experience.
 These differences are themselves historically important.

 The Raikas are a pastoral community whose lives have long depended on seasonal movement with camels, sheep, and cattle.
 Their migration routes are not random.
 They are historical paths shaped by climate, custom, kinship, and access to common lands.
-Colonial forest laws disrupted these movements.
-Grazing lands were enclosed.
-Mobility was restricted.
+Colonial laws disrupted these movements.
+Grazing lands were enclosed and their mobility was restricted.
 The post-colonial state continued many of these policies in the name of conservation and development.

 How to do Public History?